quidphp/project/README.md

 ```

 ## Credentials
 Once you open the CMS within your browser, you will need to login.
-The default username is **admin** and the initial password is **changeme123**.
+The default user:
+- Username: **admin**
+- Password: **changeme123**

 Once you are logged in, you will be able to change the password for the user and create new users.